ecmwf/metview-docs/docs/confluence/processing_data.rst

 If you simply wanted the result to be stored, you could right-click and choose **save result** to bring up a file save dialogue; but instead choose **visualise** to plot it.
 Note that all 6 fields in each data icon are used in the computation - the result is a set of 6 fields.

-Two `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icons are supplied, which can be used to show the differences.
+Two :ref:`Contouring <mcont_icon>` icons are supplied, which can be used to show the differences.
 Drop *pos_shade* and then *neg_shade* into the **Display Window**.
 Notice that the second one replaces the first one - this is not what we want!
 Select both icons with the mouse and drop them both together into the **Display Window** to use them both in the plot.